verath/archipelago/README.md

 The frontend project is found in the [web](./web) directory.
 It is based on [Pixi.js](https://github.com/pixijs/pixi.js) for WebGL/canvas rendering.
 The frontend is written in ES6, and is transpiled to ES5 via Babel.
-[Yarn](https://yarnpkg.com/lang/en/) is used to manage dependencies, and [Webpack2](https://webpack.js.org/) is used to bundle the frontend application (including js, css and images).
+[Yarn](https://yarnpkg.com/lang/en/) is used to manage dependencies, and [Webpack4](https://webpack.js.org/) is used to bundle the frontend application (including js, css and images).

 ### Backend

-The backend is written in go and uses [dep](https://github.com/golang/dep) for managing vendor dependencies.
+The backend is written in go and uses standard go modules for managing dependencies.
 The backend relies primarily on the go standard library, but uses [Gorilla/WebSocket](https://github.com/gorilla/websocket) for WebSocket handling, [Logrus](https://github.com/sirupsen/logrus) for logging, and [pkg/errors](https://github.com/pkg/errors) for better error handling.